^

 Preparation for ultrasound of the bladder

-1. Preparation of the patient.
-The bladder should be filled.
-Give the patient 4 or 5 glasses of fluid and conduct the test an hour after this (do not allow the patient to urinate).
-If necessary, you can fill the bladder through the catheter with a sterile saline solution: the filling should be stopped when the patient feels uncomfortable.
-If possible, avoid catheterization due to the risk of infection.
+1. Patient preparation.
+The bladder should be full.
+Give the patient 4 or 5 glasses of fluid and perform the examination an hour later (do not allow the patient to urinate).
+If necessary, the bladder can be filled with sterile saline through a catheter: filling should be stopped when the patient feels discomfort.
+Avoid catheterization if possible because of the risk of infection.

-2. Position of the patient.
-The patient should lie on his back, but it may be necessary to turn the patient into an inclined position.
-The patient should lie in a relaxed state with quiet breathing.
-Apply the gel to the lower part of the abdomen.
-Hair on the skin of any part of the abdomen delays the air bubbles, so apply the gel thoroughly.
+2. Patient position.
+The patient should be lying on his back, but it may be necessary to turn the patient into a tilted position.
+The patient should be lying in a relaxed state with calm breathing.
+Apply the gel to the lower abdomen.
+Hair on the skin of any part of the abdomen traps air bubbles, so apply the gel thoroughly.

-3. Select the sensor.
-Use a 3.5 MHz sensor for adults and 5 MHz for children and thin adults.
+3. Selecting a transducer: Use a 3.5 MHz transducer for adults and a 5 MHz transducer for children and thin adults.